Easter in Iceland. How do Icelanders celebrate Easter?

 In Iceland, a law declares Good Friday as a day for solemn contemplation.
 Many activities that include dancing, gambling, drinking, or going to the cinema are prohibited.
 That is because people have to commemorate the sacrifice of Jesus.

-Throughout the time, Icelandic atheists wanted to defy the law by hosting Good Friday Bingo games in the square Austurvöllur in Downtown Reykjavík.
+Throughout that time, Icelandic atheists wanted to defy the law by hosting Good Friday Bingo games in the square Austurvöllur in Downtown Reykjavík.

 The stores and some restaurants remain closed.
 The clubs and bars reopen at midnight so you can experience the nightlife in Reykjavik.